Bill Ellenbogen: Professional football

 In 1973, Ellenbogen signed with the Kansas City Chiefs.
 During the 1973 preseason, the Chiefs used Ellenbogen as an offensive lineman.
 He was waived by the Chiefs in early September 1973, prior to the start of the regular season.
 After being waived by the Chiefs, he played semi-professionally for the Albany Metro Mallers of the Seaboard Football League as a defensive lineman, receiving $25 per game.

 Ellenbogen was signed by the Houston Oilers in 1974.
 He also was selected by the Philadelphia Bell of the World Football League (WFL).
 He requested a release from the Oilers to join the Bell and played with them that season.
 He spent time with the Washington Redskins in 1975 but did not make the final roster, later returning to the WFL to play with the Shreveport Steamer before the league folded.

 Ellenbogen played on the offensive line for the New York Giants during the 1976 and 1977 seasons when the clubs compiled records of 3–11 and 5–9.
 He appeared in 23 games for the Giants, two of them as a starter.

 Ellenbogen was cut by the Giants prior to the 1978 season and signed with the Toronto Argonauts of the Canadian Football League.
 He played for the Argonauts for a portion of the 1978 season.
 As his playing career came to an end, The Buffalo News in November 1978 summarized his career as follows: "Pro football has been a bumpy road for Ellenbogen.
 He was never drafted and did not receive a cent of bonus money with his initial contract.
 A football nomad, he has played for eight teams in three leagues."

 Ellenbogen had tryouts with the Ottawa Rough Riders and Winnipeg Blue Bombers in June and July 1979.
 He played three games for the Blue Bombers in the 1979 season.
 He also attempted a comeback with the Atlanta Falcons in 1980, but he was cut by the club in mid-August.

-Later years
+Later life

 After his football career ended, Ellenbogen operated a bar in Blacksburg, Virginia, known as Bogen's.
 He was also a developer involved in other business projects in Blacksburg.

 Ellenbogen's daughter, Courtney Ellenbogen, was an amateur golfer at Duke.